Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, clear sentence with no wasted words.
-It immediately states the main action and outcome.
+The description is a single sentence with no redundant words.
+It is efficiently structured and front-loaded with the main purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.